jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

 * :ref:`'0' is grouped as False, and positive and negative integers are grouped as True<test_is_an_integer_falsy_or_truthy>`
 * :ref:`None is grouped as False<test_is_none_falsy_or_truthy>`

-* I go back to the terminal_ that is running the tests

 -----